-Appeals against dismissal must be submitted to the Head of Human Resources within 14 calendar days of receipt of the written record of the decision to dismiss, and will be heard by the Employment Appeals Sub Committee of the SSSC's Resources Committee.
-The Employment Appeals Sub Committee procedure is attached at Appendix C.
+Appeals against dismissal must be submitted to the Head of Human Resources within 14 calendar days of receipt of the written record of the decision to dismiss and will be heard by the Employment Appeals Panel (Appeals Panel) made up of Council members as set out at page 18 of the code of corporate governance.
+The Appeals Panel procedure is attached at Appendix C.

-Appeals will be heard as soon as possible after their receipt by the Head of Human Resources or appropriate Senior Manager.
-The appellant (employee) will be advised of the right to be represented at the Employment Appeals Sub-Committee and to call any witnesses.
+Appeals will be heard as soon as possible after their receipt by the Head of Human Resources or appropriate senior manager.
+The appellant (employee) will be advised of the right to be represented at the Appeals Panel and to call any witnesses.